alec-jensen/NoteAI/README.md

 When you write your notes in the app, you will see to the left a lightbulb button, and a selector for the number of questions to generate.
 When you press the button, the app will generate the number of questions you selected, and you can then practice them.
 Once you are done, you can press the "Check Answers" button to see how you did and GPT-3.5-Turbo will explain why you missed what you missed.

-*Made by Alec Jensen, Ryan Farnell, and Robert Soncrat*
+*Made by Alec Jensen, Ryan Farnell, and Robert Soncrant*